ayahack89/localhub/README.md

 ## Community

-Join our growing community of developers who believe in code ownership and digital privacy:
+Join our community of developers who believe in code ownership and digital privacy:

 - **GitHub Issues**: Report bugs, suggest enhancements, and request features directly on our GitHub repository
 - **Discussion Forums**: Share ideas, ask questions, and get help from other LocalHub users